Skip to main content

 Step 7: Create a Content Calendar

-Follow these steps to create an effective content calendar:
+Steps to create an effective calendar:

-2. Organize the calendar by week or month
+• Organize by week or month

-4. Schedule posts for each chosen platform
+• Schedule posts for each platform

 Step 8: Assign responsibilities